Topics:

 Decorah District Streams

-Water quality varies depending on where rain fell in the area.
-Water clarity is much improved areawide.
-If your favorite stream is not fishable, explore a different one.
-You might find your new favorite.
+Decorah stream stockings were delayed this week due to rain events and dirty hatchery water.
 Catchable trout stockings are weekly with streams announced once a month.
-Wear long pants or waders to protect your legs from potential painfull yellow parsnip blisters and nettles.
+Many streams levels remain elevated.
+Streams with better watershed will clear quickly.
+Wear long pants or waders to protect your legs from potential painful yellow parsnip blisters and nettles.
 Flies, gnats, and mosquitoes are aggressive.
-Brook Trout - Fair: Good insect hatches are occurring.
+Brook Trout - Slow: Good insect hatches are occurring.
 A variety of terrestrial bugs are falling or landing in water.
 Use flies imitating ants, crickets, or midges.
-Brown Trout - Good: Good: Off-color water is a prime time to catch brown trout.
-Spinnerbait work well near or around logs or undercut banks.
+Brown Trout - Good: Off-color water is a prime time to catch brown trout.
+Spinnerbaits work well.
 Try streamers or a variety of terrestrial insect patterns on larger waterbodies.
-Rainbow Trout - Excellent: Use spinnerbaits, hair jigs, or hooks tipped with a small piece of worm, bread or cheese floated through deeper holes.
+Rainbow Trout - Slow: Use spinnerbaits, hair jigs, or hooks tipped with a small piece of worm, bread or cheese floated through deeper holes.
 Freshly stocked fish are waiting to take your bait.

 Lake Hendricks

-Water clarity is about 1.5 feet.
-Water color is green with brown tint.
-Bluegill - Slow.
-Channel Catfish - Good: Anglers are finding nice-sized catfish along face of the dam in the evening.
-Use a worm or stink bait on or near the bottom Largemouth Bass - Slow.
+Lake levels are elevated from rain events.
+Water clarity is poor.
+Water temperature is in the mid-70s.
+Fish activity is slow.
+Channel Catfish - Good: Anglers are finding nice-sized catfish along the face of the dam in the evening.
+Use a worm or stink bait on or near the bottom.

 Turkey River (above Clermont)